“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Matlock nudged his companion with a surprised look.
 “Did she really mean—”

-“Anybody actually teach her any discussions?”
+“Anybody teach her the discussions?”

 “Probably.
-Mostly she’s just fun to talk to.”
+Mostly she’s fun to talk to.”

 “Hey!
 What are you two talking about?”